agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch/lesson.md

 };
 ```

-In the above example, the switch expression will match the value of the `name` variable against the values
+In the example above, the switch expression matches the value of the `name` variable against the
-provided in the `case` clauses.
-If the value matches, the code in the corresponding clause will be executed.
+values provided in the `case` clauses.
+If the value matches, the code within the corresponding
+clause is executed.

-The `_` case is the default case.
-It will be executed if none of the other cases match.
+The `_` case is the default case, and will be executed if none of the other cases match.

 Note that both the `switch` expression and each `case` clause need to be terminated with a semicolon.